tysker/Datamatiker3Semester.io/react/reactrouter.md

           }
         }

+**Create a component folder, where you can add all your component.js files.**
 ---

 * **Step 2.
 Go to the terminel and add the react router dom, with follwing command:**

         npm add react-router-dom

-Check in your project folder under package.json, if the router dependencie is installed.
+Check in your project folder under package.json, if the router dependencies is installed.

 ---

 * **Step 3.**
-Import on top of you App.js file and create a component folder where you can add all your component.js files.
+Import the following snippet to the top of your App.js file.

       import { BrowserRouter, Router, Switch } from 'react-router-dom';